danieldube/domain_specific_language_extractor/README.md

 before making significant changes so the architecture goals, scope, and quality characteristics remain visible for every task.

-## Pre-commit setup
+## Pre-commit and test gate (mandatory)
+All commits must pass the local checks before they land in the repository.
+The expected flow is:

+1. Install toolchain dependencies so the CMake configure step can find `libclang` and related LLVM tools.
+2. Run the pre-commit hooks on the full tree.
+3. Build and run the unit tests.

-Pre-commit checks are mandatory.
-Install the hooks and run them before every commit.
-Use the platform-specific dependency script before installing the hooks so the cmake step can locate clang/llvm tooling and libclang headers.
+Skipping any of these steps causes the most common failures on CI (for example, `cmake -S . -B build -G Ninja -DCMAKE_BUILD_TYPE=Debug` will fail without the `libclang-dev` headers installed).
+Use the platform-specific dependency script before installing the hooks so the configure step always succeeds.

 ### Linux and macOS
 1. Install system dependencies (clang/clang-tidy/clang-format, libclang